roihezkiyahu/HITL-demo/blog_post.md

 ## Introduction: Beyond Single Interrupts

 Most Human-in-the-Loop (HITL) tutorials stop at the same place: an agent pauses, asks for human approval, and then either proceeds or fails.
-Single interrupt patterns work fine for one-shot decisions, but they break down in real workflows where users need to **refine, iterate, and correct** tool inputs across multiple turns.
+Single interrupt patterns work fine for one-shot decisions, but they break down in real workflows where users need to refine, iterate, and correct tool inputs across multiple turns.

 Consider a common scenario: you're building an AI agent that searches the web for information.
 The agent decides to call a search tool with `backend="serp"`, but you don't have a SERP API key configured.
 What happens next?
 Most single-interrupt HITL systems either fail or let the tool error out.
 The conversation ends.

+But the stakes get higher with destructive tools.
+Imagine an agent that deletes database records, modifies files, or executes API calls with billing implications.
+A single-interrupt system forces a binary choice: approve and execute, or reject and start over.
+There's no room for "wait, let me check that parameter first" or "I think you should delete from the staging table, not production."
+If rejection kills the conversation, users cannot refine their intent.
+With destructive operations, that's not just inconvenient, it's dangerous.

-With a **multi-turn edit loop**, you can reject that tool call, provide feedback like *"Use DuckDuckGo instead"*, and the agent regenerates its decision with that constraint in mind.
+With a multi-turn edit loop, you can reject that tool call, provide feedback like "Use DuckDuckGo instead" or "Delete only records matching status=inactive", and the agent regenerates its decision with that constraint in mind.
 If there's still an issue, you reject again.
 And again.
-The loop persists until you get it right—or you decide to stop.
+The loop persists until you get it right, or you decide to stop.
+For dangerous operations, this iterative refinement is essential.

 This article explains how to build that pattern in LangGraph.
-We'll ground everything in a real, working implementation: a web search agent that requires human approval before any tool execution and allows unlimited rejection-and-retry cycles.
+We'll ground everything in a real, working implementation: a web search agent that requires human approval before any tool execution and allows unlimited rejection and retry cycles.

 ---